bocciaman/Hugo-site/content/subscribe.md

   <input type="submit" value="Sign Me Up!">
 </form>

-Thank you for your support, and I look forward to Hearing from!
+Thank you for your support, and I look forward to hearing from you!